inviqa/harness-docker/UPGRADE.md

 attribute('docker.compose.bin'): docker-compose
 ```

+### Services updated to latest versions

+Postgres 9.6 has been EOL since 2021-11-11, so the default Postgres version has been updated to 15.

+It's possible if you are using postgres service that some internal data structures need to be upgraded to work with the new version.
+If functionality doesn't work after upgrade, then you will need to upgrade the database or for a short term update the tag back to 9.6 to plan it separately.

 ### Kubernetes persistence enabled by default

 Since it makes more sense for persistence to be enabled for environments, and previously backend service persistence was also enabled by default, persistence of application volumes is now also enabled by default.